-Some deviled eggs have dry mustard, some have wet mustard.
-Some have vinegar while others have avocado.
-Some are topped with mini pickles, others with olives, etc. (you get the idea!)
+This southern deviled eggs recipe is so good that you’ll never make them another way!
+Some deviled eggs have dry mustard while some have wet mustard.
+And others have vinegar while there are some made with avocado.
+And, then you have those that are topped with mini pickles, olives, and other unique garnishes. (you get the idea!)

 I have a recipe that’s guaranteed to be a hit at your next Thanksgiving, Easter or Christmas celebration!

-No matter the holiday or occasion, I’m always asked to bring my “famous” (or…famous enough) deviled eggs.
-They are the perfect, protein-packed side dish.
-Did I mention they are keto-friendly?
+No matter the holiday or occasion, I’m always asked to bring my “famous” (or…famous enough) deviled eggs because they are the perfect, protein-packed side dish.
+And, did I mention they are keto-friendly?
 And easy to make?
 What makes (or breaks) deviled eggs for me is dry mustard versus wet mustard!

 Tip for boiling eggs that will peel more easily: